syncfusion-content/wpf-docs/wpf/DocIo/Find-and-Replace.md

 </table>

-> Note: TextSelection and GetAsOneRange should not be used for text replacement.
+N> TextSelection and GetAsOneRange should not be used for text replacement.

 The following code example illustrates how to use the TextSelection class with the Find Method.
 Refer to the Find section to know more about Find method.